God, Sexual Harassment And How He Heals The Broken

 Surely a good and just God wouldn’t allow that to happen to an innocent person?
 If God is in control of the world, we wouldn’t have all the chaos and crazy, right?

-There are plenty of ways to talk us down the ledge but I’ve learned words can’t explain away our deepest hurts and pain.
+There are plenty of ways to talk us off the ledge but I’ve learned words can’t explain some of our deepest hurts and pain.

 We can’t expound it enough for someone to say, “Oh now I get it.
 Finally, it all makes sense.
 I guess I can now let go of this hurt I feel.”